 A comment period of no less than 30-days will be provided for citizens and other interested parties to solicit comments on the proposed Consolidated and Annual Action Plans.
-The 30-day comment period begin in March 2021.
 Prior to submitting the final Annual Action Plan to HUD, the County gave consideration, incorporated necessary changes and provided responses to the comments received during the public comment period.
 A summary of public comments can be found in Appendix G.